| |

 India's gay community have celebrated a small victory over the film censors of the Central Board of Film Certification (CBFC).
 India's censorship appeal board, the Film Certification Appellate Tribunal (FCAT) has overturned 10s of cuts specified

-something bigger that many LGBTQs are hoping for.
+that many LGBTQs are hoping for.
 If we place this against the backdrop of hostility, hate, right-wing politics and the patiently-awaited Supreme Court verdict, the FCAT's conclusion to overturn a CBFC order is not very small.
-It could be
+It could be a precedent, a

 NatWest bank reverses its decision to censor the Russian propaganda channel, RT